bluedotimpact/networking-bot/README.md

 ### Local usage

-Data is stored in the AirTable base here: https://airtable.com/appnNmNoNMB6crg6I/tblzo9A4hjnxs8ezd/viwr3hvlKM7ebsf9v

-You can create a new installation here: http://localhost:3000/api/slack/install

-And trigger the matcher by hitting: http://localhost:3000/api/scheduler/run

-To set up OAuth and event callbacks to hit the right place, you can use ngrok:
+So that OAuth and event callbacks to hit the right place, use ngrok:

 1. [Install ngrok](https://ngrok.com/docs/getting-started#step-2-install-the-ngrok-agent)
 2. Run `ngrok http 3000`
 3. In the Slack console for '(local) networking bot':
   - in [OAuth settings](https://api.slack.com/apps/A04PEDW8K3R/oauth), update the redirect URL to your ngrok endpoint
   - in [Interactivity & Shortcuts](https://api.slack.com/apps/A04PEDW8K3R/interactive-messages) update the request URL to your ngrok endpoint
+4. In [.env.local](./.env.local) update the SLACK_REDIRECT_URI

+You should then be able to use the app at your ngrok url.

+Data is stored in the AirTable base here: https://airtable.com/appnNmNoNMB6crg6I/tblzo9A4hjnxs8ezd/viwr3hvlKM7ebsf9v

 ## Deployment